EGI-Federation/datahub-documentation/source/introduction.rst

 :Oneclient: a client application providing access to the spaces through a FUSE
             mount point (local POSIX access).
-Spaces are accessible as if they were part of the local filesystem.
+Spaces are accessible as if they were part of the local file system.
 Oneclient can be used from VM, containers, desktop,...

             Web interfaces and APIs are also available

 Highlighted features
 ````````````````````